lyokoth/Pokedex-react/README.md

 - Edit homepage to add About section
 - Revamp natures section
 - Add moves, natures, and others to individual Pokemon
+- Add ability to filter Pokedex search by generation/games